 What is Anxiety?

+Are you wanting to understand anxiety and anxiety disorders?
+If so, you have come to the right place.
 The Merriam-Webster dictionary defines anxiety as "fear or nervousness about what might happen".

 Anxiety is not a disease, a biological or genetic disorder.
 Neither is it a mental illness.
 Anxiety is a completely normal emotional result of thinking and behaving in a fearful way.
+If particular patterns of behaviours are repeated and become problematic then a person may be considered to be experiencing an anxiety disorder.

 When we worry, we trigger the fight or flight response (See Figure below), our innate survival mechanism.
 The fight or flight/stress response will be triggered by a real threat such as a car coming towards you at 100 kph, or an imagined threat such as anticipating that an upcoming speech that you need to give will go badly.
 This will leave a person with feelings of anxiety.